danae-charitou/MS_SMC23/README.md

 iii) global_local: Two discriminators, one global (for the whole multi-track) and one local (for the generated accompaniment only) were used, whereas the conditional embedding encoder was trained jointly with the discriminator.

-iv) Two discriminators, one global (for the whole multi-track) and one local (for the generated accompaniment only) were used, whereas the conditional embedding encoder was trained separately, with a reconstruction loss objective.
+iv) global_local_ae: Two discriminators, one global (for the whole multi-track) and one local (for the generated accompaniment only) were used, whereas the conditional embedding encoder was trained separately, with a reconstruction loss objective.

 Code to be uploaded soon!